 The minor one is that Phaedrus doesn't mean "wolf" in Greek.
 That was a mistake that grew out of the actual experience at the University of Chicago in 1960 that appears in Part IV.
 The professor of philosophy had mentioned that Plato liked to use names for his characters that suggested the nature of their personality, and in the dialogue Phaedrus, the likeness was made to a wolf.
 The professor, whose actual name I recall as either Lamm or Lamb, looked at me in such a way as to indicate he thought the title of wolf fit me.
 I was an outsider who seemed more interested in attacking what was being taught than learning from it.
 My hyperactive mind seized upon this as my definitive relationship to the school, and this worked its way into the book.
-But the character whom Plato likened to a wolf was not Phaedrus to another subject because he is imprisoned forever inside the narrator.
-But so is the reader!
-And that is the strength of the first-person narrative.
-The reader does not see that the governess is the villainess because what the governess sees is all the reader ever sees.
+But the character whom Plato likened to a wolf was not Phaedrus but Lycias, whose name is similar to the Greek lykos that does mean "wolf."
+As readers have pointed out to me many times, Phaedrus actually means "brilliant" or "radiant."
+I was lucky.
+It could just as easily have meant something much worse.